On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

 \subsection{Related Work}

-The history of determining the complexity of the many different variants of the satisfiability problem for propositional formulas dates back all the way to Cook's original $\Class{NP}$-completeness proof~\cite{Cook1971}.
-Since then, it has become textbook knowledge that $k\Lang{sat}$ is in $\Class{AC}^0$ for $k=1$, is $\Class{NL}$-complete for $k=2$, and is $\Class{NP}$-complete for $k \ge 3$.
+The history of determining the complexity of the many different variants of the satisfiability problem for propositional formulas dates back all the way to Cook's original $\Class{NP}$-completeness proof~\cite{Cook1971} from 1971.
+In parallel and unaware of Cook's work, Levin studied \emph{perebor} (``brute-force'') algorithms in the \textsc{ussr} and in 1973 also pointed out~\cite[Theorem~1]{Levin1973} that, in modern parlance, $\Lang{sat}$ as well as five other problems are $\Class{NP}$-complete.
+Unfortunately, unlike Cook, Levin gives no proof in his paper (Trakhtenbrot~\cite{Trakhtenbrot1984} rightfully calls the paper ``absolutely crisp'' but also ``laconic'') and the graph isomorphism problem is one of the five other problems mentioned (a problem that is typically \emph{not} believed to be $\Class{NP}$-complete), making the missing proof in Levin's paper a bit of a sore point.

-Determining whether the number of satisfying assignments of a formula is not just positive, but whether ``a lot'' of assignments are satisfying, is a quite different problem.
-Determining whether a majority of assignments are satisfying is a canonical $\Class{PP}$-complete problem~\cite{Gill1974,Simon1975}; and it does not matter whether one considers ``strictly more than $1/2$'' ($\Lang{sat-prob}_{>1/2}$) or ``more than or equal to $1/2$'' or ($\Lang{sat-prob}_{\ge1/2}$).
-Indeed, any fixed value different from $1/2$ can also be used~\cite[Theorem 4.1]{Simon1975} and it also does not matter \cite[again Theorem 4.1]{Simon1975} whether ``$>$'' or ``$\ge$'' is used.
-Because of the indifference of the complexity to the exact problem definition, it is often even a bit vague how the problem ``$\Lang{majority-sat}$'' is defined, exactly, in a paper.
+Since these early times, it has become textbook knowledge that $k\Lang{sat}$ is in $\Class{AC}^0$ for $k=1$, is $\Class{NL}$-complete for $k=2$, and is $\Class{NP}$-complete for $k \ge 3$.
+Determining whether the number of satisfying assignments of a formula is not just positive, but whether ``a lot'' of assignments are satisfying, is a quite different problem, though: Determining whether a majority of assignments are satisfying is a canonical $\Class{PP}$-complete problem~\cite{Gill1974,Simon1975}; and it does not matter whether one considers ``strictly more than $1/2$'' ($\Lang{sat-pr}_{>1/2}$) or ``more than or equal to $1/2$'' ($\Lang{sat-pr}_{\ge1/2}$).
+Indeed, any fixed value different from $1/2$ can also be used and it does not matter whether ``$>$'' or ``$\ge$'' is used \cite[Theorem 4.1]{Simon1975}.
+Because of the indifference of the complexity to the exact problem definition, it is often a bit vague how the problem ``$\Lang{majority-sat}$'' is defined, exactly, in a paper (indeed, the common meaning of ``majority'' in voting suggests that ``strictly more than one half'' is perhaps the natural interpretation).